-The clearance factor was determined by comparing the infectivity of the gelatine extract with the infectivity of the starting material.
+The clearance factor was determined by comparing the infectivity of the gelatine extract after the autoclaving and pressurising step with steam at 133°C, 3 bars, 20 minutes with the infectivity of the starting material.
 In the experiment the combined clearance factor of the degreasing step and autoclaving step was thus determined.

-c.
 Results of the inactivation study.

-The titre of the mouse brain used as spiking material is currently (after approx. 400 incubation days) estimated to be approximately $10^{8.7}$ ID50/g.
+The titre of the mouse brain used as spiking material is (after 600 incubation days) estimated to be approximately $10^{8.7}$ ID50/g.
 The total infective load of the staring material was estimated at $10^{9.3}$ ID50.
-To date, after an incubation time of more then 400 days, none of the inoculated mice have died.
+After an incubation time of 600 days, none of the inoculated mice have died.
 The process therefore appears to have reduced the infectivity titre below the level of detection in mice.
-It must be noted however, that the titration is not yet complete or past the maximum incubation period of approx.400 days for which cases of 301V infections in mice have been previously reported in literature.